coin3d/coin/README.md

 with Cygwin, and Mac OS X systems.

-Many people have contributed through the years to the success of Coin, be it in the form of patches, problem-reports, or other kinds of feedback to the core Coin developer team.
+Many people have contributed through the years to the success of Coin, be it in the form of patches, problem reports, or other kinds of feedback to the core Coin developer team.
 The file THANKS tries to credit all those helpful souls.
 Our apologies to those who have been forgotten.